Geometric Origin of CMB Large-Angle Anomalies from Discrete Vacuum Nucleation

 2

-The Cosmic Microwave Background (CMB) measured by WMAP [1] and Planck [2] is broadly consistent with
+The CMB measured by WMAP [1] and Planck [2] is broadly consistent with the standard

-the predictions of the standard ΛCDM model: a nearly Gaussian, statistically isotropic random field with a nearly
+ΛCDM model: a nearly Gaussian, statistically isotropic random field.
+Yet a persistent cluster

 1. Low quadrupole power.
 The observed C